 Lt.
 Capt.
 Ukrit Suthiraphongsit of Thung Song Hong police said Chatiya’s body showed no signs of struggle.

-Yolwadee was inebriated and crying when she was taken to Kasemrad Prachacheun Hospital.
+Yolwadee was inebriated and crying when she was taken to Kasemrad Prachachuen Hospital.
 The mother is due to undergo further questioning when she is in better physical and psychological condition, Ukrit said.

 Officials collected 30 Diazepam pills found on the nightstand as evidence.
 They also found a meter-long chain with which Yolwadee said she secured the room’s door when she went to work, locking Chatiya inside.
 She claimed the girl would otherwise wander outside.